Old aerial of former Beltsville Airport - Beltsville MD

 In 1941, the Works Progress Administration (WPA) conducted improvement work on a grass airstrip at Beltsville MD.
 The Washington Post reported in April that “clearing, grubbing, grading, draining, construction of runways, seeding and installation of lighting facilities” had begun.

-Two hangars were slated to be constructed, as well, but according to the Abandoned and Little-Known Airfields website hangars were still not present at the site in 1945.
+Two hangars were slated to be constructed, as well, but probably were never built – since they were still not present at the site in 1945, according to Abandoned and Little-Known Airfields website.

 In 1980, the airfield was decommissioned and bulldozed.
-The site is now occupied by USDA Animal and Plant Health Inspection Service (APHIS) Building #580, part of the giant Henry Wallace Beltsville Agricultural Research Station.
+The site is now part of the giant Henry Wallace Beltsville Agricultural Research Station and occupied by USDA Animal and Plant Health Inspection Service (APHIS) Building #580,

 The old airstrip is still visible from the air.